 Look at all the pretty clouds!
-Every day there are more clouds filling the sky, and that trend won’t change anytime soon.
-It appears that the future, at least for information technology, will be entirely in some type of cloud or even in multiclouds.
-To get a picture of where we’re going, let’s take a moment to look at where we have been.
+Every day it seems like there are more and more clouds filling the sky and that trend does not appear that is going to change anytime soon.
+In fact the future, at least with Information Technology, seems like it is going to be entirely in some type of cloud or even multiclouds.
+To get a picture of where we are going let’s take a moment to look at where we have been.

 Whilst I have been away on vacation, something fairly interesting has happened in the area of Open Source initiatives for Infrastructure as a Service in the form of a new initiative from NASA and Rackspace called OpenStack.
 You may remember in our last post in this area, we noted that there was a proliferation of offerings in the IaaS space, and it was in the customer’s best interest for there to be effective migrateability (or even mix and match) amongst public and/or private clouds.
 However, the API standards to support interoperability are proving elusive.